marttipraks/ML2020-p26/README.md

 * DC_DIF_AVG_PER_MOMENT - that inverter DC production compared with average of all inverters per that time moment
 * AC_DIF_AVG_PER_MOMENT - that inverter AC production compared with average of all inverters per that time moment

-* TODO Add to previous two new features like that day up to that moment, per that week upto that moment and total upto that moment???
-* TODO Add production averages per week??